lolomap/VDisce/README.md

 1. Download latest release
 2. Copy files from archive to BD plugins folder (AppData/Roaming/BetterDiscord/plugins/)
 3. Activate plugin and log in VK

+# Alert!
+Plugin does not support accounts with two factor auth now